Implementing a Collection of Files

 }

-For convenience, you might also want to modify the adder addImage
+For convenience, you might also want to modify the adder addImage above so

-that it also accepts an instance of FileInterface
+that it also accepts an instance of FileInterface:

 use Rekalogika\Contracts\File\FileInterface;